KarolWes/KarolWes/README.md

 I also did a course on data science with **R** (DataCamp), but that was more for fun and education than anything practical (honestly getting internship in DSc is nearly impossible).

 So that's mostly it.
-If you want to know, in my free time I read a lot (comicbooks (Marvel is better) and fantasy books (but other genres also sometimes find a way to my bookshelf), I love traveling and mountain hikig (that's why I am in Austria right now), I do scale models (not collect them, mind you, mostly planes) and write (am a writer at heart, coding is also kinda writing, so bonus points here).
+If you want to know, in my free time I read a lot (comicbooks (Marvel is better, but not nearly as good as Image and French comics) and fantasy books (but other genres also sometimes find a way to my bookshelf), I love traveling and mountain hiking (that's why I am in Austria right now), I do scale models (not collect them, mind you, mostly planes) and write (am a writer at heart, coding is also kinda writing, so bonus points here).

 I also love to learn, and am quite good at it (fast and precise, so to say).
 I speak fluent English and Polish (hello, that's my native language, and I fully agree that it's crazy complicated language) and trying to get fluent in German (don't believe what you see on the internet, it's a beutiful language).
 So that's it, definetly this time.